ardiehl/emModbus2influx/readme.md

 # emModbus2influx
-## read modbus RTU/TCP slaves and write to infuxdb (V1 or V2) and/or MQTT and/or Grafana Live
+## read modbus RTU/TCP slaves and write to infuxdb (V1 or V2) and/or MQTT and/or Grafana Live.
+Other time series databases, e.g. questdb are supported as well.

 ### Definitions
 - **MeterType** - a definition of the registers,  register types and more of a specific type of modbus slave